agenteo/agenteo.github.com/source/about.md

 ## Work experience

 **I have 15 years of experience in Europe, Australia and the United States building commercial software** such as: call centers, government event sites, online shops, brand sites with social components, memory video games, content management systems, health providers, online tv services and more.
-I spent the first years working with .NET then for more then 10 years I've been using with Ruby and Javascript--recently started using Spring and Java.
+I spent the first years working on desktop and web apps with .NET then for more then 10 years web apps using Ruby and Javascript--recently mobile development with Swift for iOS and Java Spring on the backend.

 ![]({{ site.url }}/assets/images/mentored.jpg)